You are here

 The ECSF is a rapid response fund program initiated by the Government of Canada through an investment of $350 million to charities and non-profit organizations across Canada.
 Community Foundations of Canada (CFC), United Way Centraide Canada (UWCC), and the Canadian Red Cross (CRC) are working together with the federal government to deploy funding at the local level.

-Vancouver Foundation has partnered with CFC to deploy approximately $1.65 million in the city of Vancouver.
+Vancouver Foundation has partnered with CFC to deploy a second round of funding of approximately $750,000 in the city of Vancouver.
 ECSF funding is intended to be used for projects carried out before March 31, 2021 that are addressing urgent social inclusion or wellbeing needs of vulnerable groups as a result of COVID-19.

 The ECSF will provide immediate financial support for organizations that are serving vulnerable populations as they manage the impacts of COVID-19.
 Qualified donees may apply for a grant of up to $50,000.
 Note that due to the limited amount of funding available, only one application per organization will be considered.